Launch Of The Atari 5200 Console

 So different in fact that they ended up being a major disappointment to gamers and a huge downfall for the system.

 The stick used a weak rubber boot rather than springs to provide centering which turned out to be ungainly and unreliable.

-In many games the movement felt quite 'stodgy' due to the poor internal design so third party controllers ended up being snapped up by frustrated gamers.
+In many games the movement felt quite 'stodgy' due to the poor internal design.
+This lead to third party controllers ended up being snapped up by frustrated players.

-Atari Inc. released the Pro-Line track-ball controller for the system, which was used primarily for those classic arcade titles such as Defender and Centiped.
+Atari Inc. released the Pro-Line track-ball controller for the system, which was used primarily for those classic arcade titles such as Defender and Centipede.

-A paddle controller and an updated self-centering version of the original controller were also in development, but never made it to full production.
+A paddle controller and an updated version of the original controller were also in development, but neither ever made it into full production.